blooma-club/blooma/README.md

 1. Create an account at https://fal.ai
 2. Generate an API key
 3. Add `FAL_KEY` to `.env.local`
-4. The app will use the `fal-ai/flux/schnell` model for storyboard frame images.
+4. The app will use various FAL AI models for storyboard frame images.

 If `FAL_KEY` is missing, placeholder images are used as a fallback.